macchiato-dev/ristretto/color-picker.md

 On the left side, saturation and value can be identified.
 On the left side, it is white to black, indicating that from left to right the saturation goes from 0 to 100.
 The remaining is value.
 It goes 0 to 100 from bottom to top.

+The area on the left is called the shade selector.
+The saturation and lightness come from it, and a conversion to RGB is done to update the hex code.

+Below are a color input and a text input.
+The color input varies between browsers.
+It is sufficient in most desktop browsers but not all mobile browsers, where it is restricted to just selecting from a set of colors.

 `ColorPicker.js`

 ```js